dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui.md

 **Parameters**

-`type` : specify the decorator type.
+`type` : specifies the decorator type.
 Allowed values are "rectangle" , "focus" , "crossline" , "crosshair" , ["rectangle", "crossline"], ["rectangle", "crosshair"], ["focus", "crossline"] and ["focus", "crosshair"].
 If passed an empty string, the decorator is cleared.

-`area` : specify where to place the decorator.
+`area` : specifies where to place the decorator.
 It accepts 4 values:
 * `x`,     `y`: top-left point of the decorator in percentage (0~100) of the width/height of the viewer.
 * `width`,     `height`: size of the decorator in percentage (0~100) of the width/height of the viewer.